The QBO, the annual cycle, and their interactions: Isolating periodic modes with Koopman analysis: Construction of a pure QBO and related modes via Koopman decomposition

 The aggregate Koopman modes isolate particular phenomena: the pure QBO mode represents the evolution of the QBO in the absence of any interaction or interference by the seasonal cycle.
 The mean of the pure QBO mode in any month of the year, say December (not shown), is zero up to sampling uncertainty.
 Any impact of the annual cycle on the QBO will appear in the annual cycle-QBO interaction aggregate mode.

 Figure \ref{fig:initcomp} illustrates these aggregate modes and compares these to a slice of raw zonal-mean zonal-wind reanalysis (panel a).
-The sum of three aggregate modes (panel f) nearly captures the full reanalysis zonal-wind, but for high frequency variability and shows how the flow is dominated by the QBO and annual cycle.
-At first glance, the pure QBO mode (panel c) seems some to lack common characteristics of the QBO including the varying descent of the zero-line.
-The sum of the QBO and its interactions with the annual cycle (Panel e) captures the variability of its descent rate.
-When the annual cycle is added (panel f), the full evolution of the flow is recovered.
+The sum of three aggregate modes (panel f) nearly captures the full reanalysis zonal-wind, but for high frequency variability, and shows how the flow is dominated by the QBO and annual cycle.
+At first glance, the pure QBO mode (panel c) seems to lack some common characteristics of the QBO including the varying descent of the zero-line.
+The sum of the QBO and its interactions with the annual cycle (panel e) captures the variability of its descent rate.
+When the annual cycle is added (panel f), the bulk characteristics of the flow are recovered.